christinamaher/NeuroCluster/README.md

 # NeuroCluster
-Python pipeline for non-parametric cluster-based permutation testing for electrophysiological signals related to  latent model-based behavioral signals.
+A Python pipeline for non-parametric cluster-based permutation testing for electrophysiological signals related to computational cognitive model variables.

 **Motivation**: Time-varying, continuous latent variables from computational cognitive models enable model-based neural analyses that identify how cognitive processes are encoded in the brain, informing the development of neural-inspired algorithms.
 However, current statistical methods for linking these variables to electrophysiological signals are limited, which may hinder the understanding of neurocomputational mechanisms.
 To address this methodological limitation, we propose a multivariate linear regression that leverages non-parametric cluster-based permutation testing strategy.

-*This repository is a WIP in collaboration with Alexandra Fink (Saez Lab, ISMMS).
+*This repository is in collaboration with Alexandra Fink (co-first author, Saez Lab, ISMMS).
 Manuscript in preparation.*

 ## Installation